Advertisement

 Charlie Jane Anders

-Charlie Jane Anders is the author of the Unstoppable trilogy: the first two books, Victories Greater Than Death and Dreams Bigger Than Heartbreak, are out now, and the final book, Promises Stronger Than Darkness, comes out April 11, 2023.
-She’s also the author of the short story collection Even Greater Mistakes, and Never Say You Can’t Survive (August 2021), a book about how to use creative writing to get through hard times.
-Her other books include The City in the Middle of the Night and All the Birds in the Sky.
+Charlie Jane Anders is the author of Lessons in Magic and Disaster, coming August 2025 from Tor Books.
+Her other novels include All the Birds in the Sky, The City in the Middle of the Night, and the young-adult Unstoppable trilogy.
+She’s also the author of the short story collection Even Greater Mistakes, and Never Say You Can’t Survive, a book about how to use creative writing to get through hard times.
 She’s won the Hugo, Nebula, Sturgeon, Lambda Literary, Crawford, and Locus Awards.
-She co-created Escapade, a trans superhero, for Marvel Comics and wrote her into the long-running New Mutants comic.
+She co-created Escapade, a transgender superhero, for Marvel Comics and wrote her into the long-running New Mutants comic.
 And she’s currently the science fiction and fantasy book reviewer for the Washington Post.
-Her TED Talk, “Go Ahead, Dream About the Future” got 700,000 views in its first week.
 With Annalee Newitz, she co-hosts the podcast Our Opinions Are Correct.

 Photo Credit: Tristan Crane